Rules:

 Entry:

-Enter online to secure your place, or you can enter on the day if the race limit has not been reached.
+Entry on the day if the race limit has not been reached £15.

 Registration: